Skip to content

 Initialize resources before making any LLM calls.

-Called once per work item before any retry attempts.
-Use this to set up caches, initialize clients, etc.
+Called once per unique strategy instance before the first work item using that instance executes.
+Use this to set up shared caches, clients, etc. Per-item retry state belongs in execute()/on_error() via RetryState.

 Default: no-op